भा.कृ.अ.प. - भारतीय कृषि अनुसंधान संस्थान | ICAR-Indian Agricultural Research Institute

 Advisory based on advices received from the subject matter specialists of agromet-advisory committee:

-• To control shoot and fruit borer in brinjal and tomato crops, infested fruits and shoots should be collected and buried inside the soil.
-If pest population is high, spraying of Spinosad 48 EC @ 1 ml /4 litres of water is advised.
+• To control shoot and fruit borer in brinjal crop, farmers are advised to collect and bury infested fruits and shoots.
+If pest population is high, spraying Spinosad 48 EC @ 1.0ml/4 litres of water is recommended.

 Members of Agro advisory Committee